buggedcom/phpvideotoolkit-v2/README.md

 ```

-###Forcing a specific output format whilst using a silly file extention
+###Forcing a specific output format whilst using a silly file extension

 Because of the advanced nature of the input and output formatters, if supplied you can encode a specific output, but use a silly (or custom) file extension.
 Not really sure why you would want to but it is possible.